Follow these straightforward steps to obtain a Colorado hunting license:

 Skip having to attend an in-person field-day course with our 3 hour interactive Hunter Safety course.

-We submit your course results to the state.
-The state will issue and email you your permanent Hunter Education Certificate (Card).
-This is valid for use in all 50 USA States (including Colorado), Mexico, Canada, and any other country or US Territory that has reciprocity with IHEA-USA & State Issued Hunter Education Certificates.
+We submit your course results to TPWD.
+They will issue and email you your permanent Hunter Education Certificate (Card) in 24 hours (this can take 3-4 days when completed outside of hunting season, April-July); however, when taken during peak hunting season, August-March, it's processed in 24 hours.
+This is valid for use in all 50 U.S. states (including Colorado), Mexico, Canada, and any other country or U.S. territory that has reciprocity with IHEA-USA & State Issued Hunter Education Certificates.

 Select Your CO Hunting License

-Colorado offers a variety of hunting licenses for different age groups, residency statuses, and hunting preferences.
+Colorado offers a range of hunting licenses tailored to various age groups, residency statuses, and hunting preferences.

 Colorado residents and non-residents under the age of 18 may purchase a youth small game license.
 Colorado residents and non-residents ages 12 to 18 may purchase a youth big game license.